 Legend of King Yayati

+Devayani was daughter of Guru Shukracharya.
+She had been cursed by sage Kacha that she would not be able to marry another Brahmana.
+Shukaracharya was living in his palace of Vrushaparva, whose daughter Sharmishta was a close friend of Devayani.
 One day as Devayani and Sharmishtha were enjoying themselves in a park, King Yayati passed by.
 Devayani secretly loved Yayati as he had once rescued her from a dry well.
 Devayani and Sharmishtha introduced themselves to him and Devayani confessed to her love and asked him to marry her.

 Shukracharya agreed to his daughter's request.
 He gave Sharmishtha in dowry.
 He warned Yayati that he should never let Sharmishtha share his bed.
 Sharmishtha lived in Ashok Vatika.
 One day Yayati passed by Ashok Vatika.
 Sharmishtha confessed her love with the king and wanted him to marry her.
 Both of got married secretly.
 They hid this fact from Devyani.